 Please wait while we get you the best prices.

 Across the courier industry, there are a number of ways to work out the dimensional weight, also known as volumetric weight, of a package.
 The majority of delivery services base their shipping rates on either the size or volumetric weight of a package, whichever is the greater.
 The bigger a shipment is, the more room it takes up on a vehicle or aircraft, and the more it costs to ship.
 If an item is large but light, the price will be based on the size rather than the weight.
 Couriers charge via volumetric weight as the more space used in their network the bigger the costs.
-Whenever you look at how you are going to send a package using our shipping calculator it will work the same as a UPS shipping calculator or FedEx rate calculator using the dimensional weight equation.
+Whenever you look at how you are going to send a package using our shipping calculator will work the same as a UPS shipping calculator or FedEx rate calculator using the dimensional weight equation.